 Many women can have their first child without any issues but may experience trouble getting pregnant with a second child.
 If you are having trouble getting pregnant after successfully having a child (or children) in the past you may be experiencing secondary infertility.

-Because a woman’s fertility declines with age, sometimes it can be harder to get pregnant with a second child than it was with the first.
+A woman’s fertility declines with age, sometimes it can be harder to get pregnant with a second child than it was with the first.
 When a woman has trouble getting pregnant on her own after a previously successful natural conception and birth, fertility doctors refer to this as secondary infertility.
 Secondary fertility can often be treated with fertility treatment.

-They answer the most common questions about secondary infertility below:
+They answer the most common questions asked about secondary infertility below.

 Why would a woman experience secondary infertility?